Can I Go To Rehab While On Probation?

 How To Plan for Rehab While On Probation

-When planning for addiction treatment while on probation, it is important that the addicted individual understands that any drug use will violate the conditions of their probation.
-Being in possession of drugs can also violate it.
+When planning for addiction treatment while on probation, the addicted individual must understand that any drug use will violate the conditions of their probation.
+This also includes being in possession of drugs.

 If this happens, a person will be removed from a treatment center and immediately sent to jail.
 There shouldn’t be any drugs or alcohol brought along to a rehab center.